multiverse-os/cli/README.md

     * **ASCII-based visualizations** in the form of **Tables**, **Graphs/Histograms**, **QR Codes**, **Banners**, and development continues to improve each visualization with default icon characters available by default in Debian linux.

+    * **Animated loading bars, and spinners** with a variety of different animation styles, and an esay API to extend and implement custom loading animations.

     * **Localization support** extending passed just alternate strings, but correct formating of numbers, currency, and dates; inspired by rails.

     * *(Planned)* Middleware support to replace a overly complex hook before/after action.
 The goal is to simplify system apaplication development by using development patterns familiar to web developers to make the entire process more familiar and easier.